Lilypad-Tech/lilypad/.github/ISSUE_TEMPLATE/issue--developer-.md

 ## Describe the changes, and how this affects/ interacts with each system.

 <Delete Below> -------------------------------------------------------------------------
-## Once this issue is created, please update the following
+## Once this issue is created, please update the following:

 ![image](../assets/issue-tags.png)